Associate Director, Flood Center

-Ashley is the Policy and Program Associate for the Dudley Flood Center for Educational Equity and Opportunity at the Public School Forum of North Carolina.
-In this position, Ashley collaborates with the Flood Center and Policy Team to help guide policy and research priorities related to racial equity.
-Her work includes monitoring and providing analysis of state and local policy efforts to address racial inequities in education in North Carolina.
+Ashley is the Associate Director for the Dudley Flood Center for Educational Equity and Opportunity at the Public School Forum of North Carolina.
+In this position, Ashley guides policy and research priorities related to racial equity, manages the Flood Center Fellowship program, and oversees the programmatic efforts of the Flood Center.
 Her current research has centered around strengthening the teacher pipeline, focusing on understanding the barriers within licensure policies and requirements that prevent candidates, especially those from diverse backgrounds, from entering the teaching workforce within North Carolina.
 Ashley is also a member of the Governor’s DRIVE Task Force, charged with creating a plan of action to increase racial, ethnic, and linguistic diversity within North Carolina’s educator workforce.

 Before moving to the Triangle, Ashley earned a Bachelor of Arts degree in Psychology from Wake Forest University.
 After college, she gained a passion for education and racial equity through influential experiences such as facilitating social justice workshops for students as an Americorps member in Memphis, TN, and collaborating with community members to promote the academic, socio-emotional, and behavioral well-being of students as a Program Coordinator at Big Brothers Big Sisters.